Psalm 85 – Praying for Revival and Restoration

 That glory may dwell in our land.

 a.
-I will hear what God the LORD will speak: In the last section of this Psalm, the Sons of Korah express surrender and submission to God.
+I will hear what God the LORD will speak: In the last section of this psalm, the psalmist expressed surrender and submission to God.
 The proper attitude of the believer praying for revival is to surrender to the authority of God’s word.

 ii.
 “He that will not hear the gospel of peace, shall never know the peace of the gospel.
 If you will not hear the Holy Spirit when he warns you of your sin, neither shall you hear him revealing peace through pardon.”
 (Spurgeon)

 c.
-But let them not turn back to folly: The humility and surrender proper to God’s people also means that they should turn to Him in true repentance, and not turn back to folly.
+But let them not turn back to folly: Humility and surrender are proper attitudes for God’s people.
+They should turn to Him in true repentance, and not turn back to folly.

 d.
 His salvation is near to those who fear Him: The humble and surrendered people of God enjoy the nearness of His salvation.
 As God moves among His people this way, glory may dwell in our land.